 - Judaic Studies Hebrew Sub Plan Language Requirement (6 credit minimum taken in residence): one 200 level course can count toward the language requirement (but does not count toward the 28 credit major).
 At least one Hebrew language course must be taken at the 300-level or above

 - 200 level or above language courses in less commonly taught languages (such as Yiddish, Ladino, or Biblical Hebrew) can count toward the 28 credit major (up to 8 credits) if the student meets LSA's language requirement in another language.

 - Students may not use more than one Independent study course as an elective unless approved by the Judaic Studies advisor.

 - Fifteen of the 28 credits must be elected in residence unless special permission is given by the major advisor.

 The Judaic Studies Honors Program is designed for declared Judaic Studies majors who want to do advanced research and write an extensive thesis on a topic of their choice under the direct supervision of a Judaic Studies faculty member.
 Students should apply no later than the end of the fall semester of their junior year.
-Graduation with Honors is recommended for students who complete all College and Judaic Studies graduation requirements, maintain a 3.5 GPA, and write a substantial Honors thesis which is judged worthy of Honors designation by the thesis advisor and at least one other faculty reader.
+Graduation with Honors is recommended for students who complete all College and Judaic Studies graduation requirements, maintain a 3.5 GPA, and write a substantial honors thesis which is judged worthy of Honors by the thesis advisor and at least one other faculty reader.
 An Honors plan is not limited to students who have been in the College Honors Program in the first and second years.
-For more information about Honors, email Ask.Honors@umich.edu or call 734.764.6274.
+Read more information about the LSA Honors Program here.